mrpowers-io/spark-style-guide/README.md

 docstrings = JavaDoc
 ```

+Scala code is annoying to format manually and your team should have an automated solution.

 ## <a name='variables'>Variables</a>

 Variables should use camelCase.
 Variables that point to DataFrames, Datasets, and RDDs should be suffixed to make your code readable: